 When Should You Consider Professional Help?

 While some homeowners may opt to waterproof their block foundation themselves, hiring a professional is recommended for larger or more complex jobs.
-Professionals have the tools and experience to apply high-quality sealants and drainage systems properly.
-They can also assess any foundation repair needs, ensuring that the foundation is structurally sound before starting the waterproofing process.
+Professionals have access to advanced tools and commercial-grade sealants, which often last longer and provide more robust protection than DIY options.

-In some cases, if the block foundation is already showing signs of settling or shifting, you may need to consider pier & beam foundation repair.
-This involves adding piers to stabilize the foundation and prevent further movement.
-After the pier & beam system is installed, waterproofing can be applied to protect the foundation from water damage and ensure long-term stability.
+In some cases, if the block foundation is already showing signs of settling or shifting, you may need to consider pier & beam foundation repair This technique involves driving steel piers into the soil below the foundation until they reach stable ground.
+These piers then lift and support the structure, preventing further settling.

 Concrete Slab Foundation Repair: When It’s Necessary